jessezetko/PortfolioApi/README.md

 # PortfolioApi
 Hello!
-This is a demo to showcase an example of a CQRS patterned C# REST APIs for my developer portfolio.
+This is a demo to showcase an example of a CQRS patterned C# REST APIs using MediatR for my developer portfolio.

 There is a rate limit created allowing a max 5 requests per 8 seconds.